aricooperdavis/lander/README.md

 ## Install from source
 Should you wish to install from the github source (the only option if you want to run this on **Linux** or **Mac OS X**) you will need to install Python and a number of modules.
 We think that the easiest way to get python and all of the packages that you'll require is by installing Anaconda then running `conda install -c cogsci pygame=1.9.2a0` from a command line.
 The game can then be run by opening a terminal/command line, navigating to the python-lander folder, and starting the launcher using `python play.py`.

-If you are trying to get this running on **Mac OS X** and running into trouble, then [this set of instructions](http://brysonpayne.com/2015/01/10/setting-up-pygame-on-a-mac/) seems to install a reliable pygame and python that don't rely on broken pre-installed SDL libraries, and has worked for us every time.

 ### Modules
 If you are installing from source and **not** using Anaconda, you will need: